GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 ## Advanced topics

 You can use the gcloud command to trigger the pipeline using Dataflow flex template.
-Below is an example for de-identification transform from a S3 bucket.
+The following example runs a de-identification transformation on data from an S3 bucket.

 ```
 gcloud beta dataflow flex-template run "dlp-s3-scanner-deid-demo" --project=<project_id> \